byrnereese/mkdocs-minify-plugin/README.md

 # mkdocs-minify-plugin

-An MkDocs plugin to minify HTML, JS or CSS files prior to being written to disk.
+A MkDocs plugin to minify HTML, JS or CSS files prior to being written to disk.

 HTML minification is done using [htmlmin](https://github.com/mankyd/htmlmin).